Call For Availability

 registration fees, and other additional government or licensing agency

 charges to register the vehicle.
 The purchaser is responsible for these

-The advertised price includes a document fee of $397.63.
+The advertised price includes a documentary fee of $397.63.

 Typographical errors happen.
 Gateway Classic Cars is not responsible for any such error in the description or price listed for any vehicle.